niklas-heer/simpleShot/README.md

 ___Author___: Niklas Heer<br>
 ___License___: GPLv3

-A simple tool to take screenshots and upload them to an FTP server written in [Go](https://golang.org/).
+A simple tool to take screenshots and upload them, written in [Go](https://golang.org/).

 This project is uses [semantic versioning](http://semver.org/).